kinecosystem/move-kin-android/README.md

 }
 ```

-These methods are called when some application on the ecosystem transfer Kin to your application.
+These methods are called when another application on the ecosystem transfers Kin to your application.
-if the transaction completed the *onTransactionCompleted* is being called,
+If the transaction completed successfully, the *onTransactionCompleted* will be called.
-if the transaction failed the *onTransactionFailed* is being called
+If the transaction failed the *onTransactionFailed* will be called.
 When an app gets a notification of a completed transfer, it is recommended to call the app local server to verify this transaction info on the blockchain.
 After the transaction is verified on the blockchain, the app server can add an entry of this transaction info to its transactions history database.

 These methods are called on the UI thread.
 If you wish to perform network or long-running operations you need to start your own background thread.
 The service will keep itself alive for 10 seconds after the method is called.

 ## Design and UX